bofh69/nfc2klipper/README.md

 use the `write_tags.py` program.
 The later fetches Spoolman's filaments, shows a simple text interface where the spool can be chosen, and when pressing return, writes to the tag.

+Use the `write_tag` script to stop the nfc2klipper service before and start it again after.

 ## Run automaticly with systemd